+The sweetness from the maple syrup pulls the flavours all together in an all rounded complete flavour -- smokey, salty, cheesy, with a touch of sweetness.
 Seriously.
 This is good stuff.
 Especially if some of the maple runs off the sandwich and gets a little caramelized with the bread.

 The shape of the bun doesn't really have an optimal surface area for a pan to bread browning for proper crisping so I flipped the top half of the bun upside down!
 The more bread touching the pan, the more crispy garlicky buttery goodness!

+Traditionally Monte Cristo's uses egg for an almost french toasty layer but I wanted something a tad bit more crispy so I omitted the egg and replaced it with garlic butter.
 Oh yes!
 I put garlic in the butter, because garlic makes everything better 🙂 I found that when you mix the garlic in a slightly warm butter, it takes that raw garlic bite out of it.
 So I heated the butter in the microwave slightly (on low heat for about 20 seconds) and threw in some chopped garlic.

 Note: While spreading butter on the outside of the buns, make sure you don't include any of the garlic bits.
 The garlic will burn, which would make it taste bitter and not very tasty.
 Don't worry about not being garlicky enough!
-The inside of the sandwich will have the garlic, and — the butter has been infused with the garlic flavour as well! 🙂 Win win!
+The inside of the sandwich will have the garlic, and -- the butter has been infused with the garlic flavour as well! 🙂 Win win!

 After you assemble this tower of deliciousness, drizzle some maple syrup and heat it up in the pan to crisp it up and enjoy it while it's hot and gooey!

-- 2 cups shredded smoked cheese (or any type of cheese)
+- 2 cups smoked cheddar cheese (shredded)

 - 2-4 slices ham